Shivek25/Diagnostic-Lab-Operational-Analytics-and-Sample-Logistics-Platform/README.md

 - hospital or collection-center level drilldowns
 - forecasting sample volume by city or zone
 - Power BI Service deployment and scheduled refresh

 ---

+## 🔒 Data Privacy

+All data in this project is synthetic and de-identified.
+No real patient names, phone numbers, or personal medical data are used.
+This makes the project safe for portfolio, demo, and client discussion purposes.

+---